micahnz/redux-socket.io-connect/README.md

 * `handler` (Function) --- a handler function for executing server side tasks and dispatching new events to the clients.
   * `[userOptions]` (Object) --- optional  configuration
   `dispatchedBy` (String) --- optional override to the value used to fill the `dispatchedBy` property that is automatically added to the `meta` property of actions dispatched by the server.
-  * `eventNmae` (String) ---  optional override to the event name used by the event emitter when sending requests to the server, this should match the `eventName` used by the client.
+  * `eventName` (String) ---  optional override to the event name used by the event emitter when sending requests to the server, this should match the `eventName` used by the client.

 #### `createHandler(actions)`
 `createHandler` is function that lets us express handlers as an object mapping of action types to handlers, it works the same way as [redux-create-reducer](https://github.com/kolodny/redux-create-reducer) which you might already be fimilar with.